Vincent van Gogh (Dutch, 1853-1890). Self-portrait with Straw Hat, 1887. Oil on cardboard. 40.8 x 32.7 cm (16 1/16 x 12 7/8 in.).

 1873

-Goes to London office of Goupil; Theo joins Goupil in Brussels.
+Vincent transfers to the London office of Goupil; Theo joins Goupil in Brussels.

 1874

-October-December in head office of Goupil in Paris, returns to London.
+From October to December, Vincent works at the head office of Goupil in Paris, and then returns to London.

 1875